Thursday night concert series in Paddock Lake

-PADDOCK LAKE — The new Rhythm on the Lake Concert Series continues it summer season of weekly free concerts in Old Settlers Park, 24100 75th St.
+PADDOCK LAKE — The new Rhythm on the Lake Concert Series continues its summer season of weekly free concerts in Old Settlers Park, 24100 75th St.

 Concerts are 6 to 8 p.m.
 Thursdays, each week through Aug.
 17, on the new band shell in the park, overlooking the lake.